 In addition, there are a few nationally recognized accrediting bodies.
 The biggest benefit of accreditation with one of these bodies when taking online classes is that they usually accept credits from a majority of post-secondary educational institutions.
 However, students should keep in mind that degrees earned from institutions that are nationally accredited may not be recognized in particular states within certain professions, such as teaching or engineering.

 Sadly, not all online schools are accredited today, and students must be on the lookout for unaccredited schools as well as those offering fake diplomas or degrees.
 It may surprise many to learn that there are actually more unaccredited online colleges than there are accredited ones.
 However, a careful search should assure students of the quality level of any particular school.

 Most importantly, colleges should clearly list the specific association or commission by which they are accredited.
 Students should look out for misleading phrases, such as those stating that the college is internationally approved or notarized.
 In addition, students should beware of colleges that list accrediting agencies that are not recognized across the United States.

 Today, the U.S. Department of Education offers an easy way to look up accreditation of postsecondary education institutions through a simple search on its site.
 Because this department oversees federally and regionally recognized institutions, it helps to hold certain colleges and universities accountable for what they promise their students.
 Students can also turn to the Council for Higher Education Accreditation, which is a nationally recognized advocate for postsecondary educational quality.

-While a great number of reputable online college programs are accredited today, not all schools are, and potential students must be on guard against educational scams and programs that will not best prepare them for their futures.
-Thankfully, federal agencies offer ways to check into an institution’s accreditation status, which can quickly set students’ minds at ease.
+While a great number of reputable online college programs are accredited today, not all schools are.
+Potential students must be on guard against educational scams and programs that will not best prepare them for their futures.
+Thankfully, federal agencies offer ways to check into an institution’s accreditation status.
+Now students can quickly find out if their online schools accredited.